dv-team/php-openai-chatgpt-api/README.md

 # OpenAI ChatGPT API Client for PHP

-Lightweight PHP client for OpenAI’s Chat Completions API with:
+Lightweight PHP client for OpenAI’s Responses API with:
-- Simple chat interface (`ChatGPT::chat`)
+- Low-level client (`ChatGPT`) that performs a single API call with a given message list.
+- Stateful conversation helper (`GPTConversation`) that owns context, auto-runs tools locally, and lets you resume step by step.
 - Function calling (tools) with schema helpers
 - Structured JSON responses validated against a JSON Schema
 - Image inputs via URL